wundergraph/wundergraph/docs-website/src/pages/docs/guides/testing.md

 ## Headless testing

-WunderGraph comes with builtin support for running tests against your APIs, using a our type-safe TypeScript client.
+WunderGraph comes with builtin support for running tests against your APIs, using a our TypeScript client.
 Our `Server` implementation sets up your WunderGraph server, runs your tests, and finally tears everything down.